-Preventing sexual harassment is everyone's responsibility.
-YMCA of Greater Rochester cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager, or the Vice President of Human Resources.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager, or to the Vice President of Human Resources.
+Everyone must work toward preventing sexual harassment, but leadership matters.
+Supervisors and managers have a special responsibility to make sure employees feel safe at work and that workplaces are free from harassment and discrimination.
+Any employee or covered individual is encouraged to report harassing or discriminatory behavior to a supervisor, manager or the Vice President of Human Resources.
+Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager, or the Vice President of Human Resources.

 Reports of sexual harassment may be made verbally or in writing.
-A form for submission of a written complaint is attached to this Policy, and all employees are encouraged to use this complaint form.
-Employees who are reporting sexual harassment on behalf of other employees should use the complaint form and note that it is on another employee's behalf.
+A written complaint form is attached to this employee handbook if an employee would like to use it, but the complaint form is not required.
+Employees who are reporting sexual harassment on behalf of other employees may use the complaint form and should note that it is on another employee's behalf.
+A verbal or otherwise written complaint (such as an email) on behalf of oneself or another employee is also acceptable.

-Employees, paid or unpaid interns or non-employees who believe they have been a target of sexual harassment may also seek assistance in other available forums, as explained below in the section on Legal Protections.
+Employees and covered individuals who believe they have been a target of sexual harassment may at any time seek assistance in additional available forums, as explained below in the section on Legal Protections.